01 – In Britain, Alf Ramsey is knighted and Bobby Moore gets an OBE in the New Years Honours.

 09 – Sheila Scott lands at Cape Town breaking the women’s solo flight record set by Amy Johnson in 1936.

-13 – British cyclist Tommy Simpson dies after collapsing during a mountain stage of the Tour de France in intense heat on the ascent of Mont Ventoux, a barren mountain rising over 6,000 ft near Carpentras.
+13 – British cyclist Tommy Simpson (pictured below) dies after collapsing during a mountain stage of the Tour de France in intense heat on the ascent of Mont Ventoux, a barren mountain rising over 6,000 ft near Carpentras.
 A doctor tries to give him artificial respiration and he is flown by ambulance helicopter to Avignon hospital, but soon after 6.30 pm, it is announced that Simpson, 29, has died.

 18 – Australia introduces Postcodes.